gripfastistech/FileIndexer/README.md

 ## Tasks

-* Translate all comments in German to English.
 * Fix the security issue.
+* Translate all code comments in German to English.
 * Document the config options.